imitelis/Full_Stack_Open_Exercises/part0/README.md

 Create a diagram depicting the situation where the user creates a new note using the single-page version of the app.

-This was the last exercise, and it's time to push your answers to GitHub and mark the exercises as done in the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).
+This was the last exercise, and it's time to push your answers to GitHub and mark the exercises as done in the [submissions system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).